kiewic/PowerBI-WaffleChart/Visual/Locale.md

 ![Adding String Resources](../images/stringResourcesFiles.png)

-Every JSON file we add will define the locale (this has to be one of the locales from the supported list above), and the string values for the desired display name keys.
+Every JSON file defines a single locale (this has to be one of the locales from the supported list above), with the string values for the desired display name keys.
 In our example the Hebrew string resource file will look as follows:

 ![Hebrew String Resource](../images/hebrewStringResource.png)